albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

     This image shows place where runway mismatches show up in *Little Navmap*.
     In December 2022 the runways of El Dorado Intl (SKBO) were renamed due to magnetic heading drift.
-This can occiasinally happen at airports.
+This can occasionally happen at airports.
     The airport SKBO has the runways 13L, 13R, 31R and 31L in the simulator while the latest navigation data refers to 14L, 14R, 32L and 32R.
     *Click image to enlarge.*